 - Research support for interdisciplinary making

 Please note, Co-Works is not a service provider or departmental shop.
-All are welcome to learn how to utilize resources themselves via our programs, however, we cannot accommodate untrained walk-ins or jobs on demand.
-Sign up for training well before deadlines.
+All are welcome to join the community and learn skills via our programs, however, we cannot accommodate jobs on demand, untrained walk-ins, or outside deadlines.
+Sign up for training well before need.
 See our Make & Reserve page for details.

 All Co-Works community members must follow the processes and policies listed on the Make & Reserve page to maintain access and privileges.